Anyolite/anyolite/README.md

 * Arrays, hashes and other complex mruby objects are not directly supported
 * Configuration options for mruby are relatively limited (yet)
 * Default values for unnamed function arguments are limited to integers and floats
+* Optional keyword arguments need a default value (can be a different one than the Crystal value, though)
+* Keywords will always be given to functions, even if optional (then with default values)
+* Splat arguments and arbitrary keywords are not possible due to compiletime symbols in Crystal

 # Roadmap